 - Where to Watch: Netflix, Vudu, Google Play, Amazon Instant Video, iTunes.

-Hoping for his chance to conqueror the Aegean Sea by defeating Troy, King Agamemnon clashes with Paris in an epic battle.
+Hoping for his chance to conquer the Aegean Sea by defeating Troy, King Agamemnon clashes with Paris in an epic battle.

 32. Willow (1988)